samesimilar/MirrorXML/README.md

 xmlParser.parseDataChunk(xmlData)
 xmlParser.dataFinished()
 ```
-The common way to write an event-driven xml parser (without using *MirrorXML*) would be to write a couple functions.
+The common way to write an event-driven (push) xml parser (without using *MirrorXML*) would be to write a couple functions.
 One function would be called every time a new element begins, and one function would be called everytime the element ends.
 (This is how `NSXMLParser and NSXMLParserDelegate` work.)

 Since these functions are called for every element, at every level of the xml document structure, they won't naturally be aware of the context they are called in.
 Thus you have to keep track of lots of states, like `isInsideChannel` or `isInsideItem` or `currentRSSItem`.
 It can get messy since code that manages different types of data items is mixed together.